What is YSEP?

 What exactly happens at YSEP?

-Students meet at Bondurant Hall located on the campus of UNC School of Medicine for six Saturdays, October 10, 2015 - November 21, 2015 from 9.00 AM - 1:00 PM.
-For the first 5 weeks there is about an hour of fun, interactive teaching of human body organ systems and diseases, gross anatomy labs (have you ever held a real human heart in your hands?!) and a discussion on the topic of the day.
-The last two weeks of the program are dedicated to health care discussions and student presentations*.
+Students meet at Bondurant Hall located on the campus of UNC School of Medicine for a total of nine Saturdays, October 8, 15, 22, 29 & November 5, 2016 and January 21, 28 & February 4, 11.
+The students will be participating in fun, interactive teaching of the human body organ systems and diseases, gross anatomy labs (have you ever held a real heart in your hands?!) and a discussion on the topic of the day.
+The last week of the program are dedicated to health care discussions and student presentations.

 Email us at email@example.com